vuejs/v2.vuejs.org/src/v2/guide/migration-vue-2-7.md

 order: 704
 ---

+Vue 2.7 is the latest minor version of Vue 2.
+It provides built-in support for the [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html#composition-api-faq).

 Despite Vue 3 now being the default version, we understand that there are still many users who have to stay on Vue 2 due to dependency compatibility, browser support requirements, or simply not enough bandwidth to upgrade.
 In Vue 2.7, we have backported some of the most important features from Vue 3 so that Vue 2 users can benefit from them as well.

 ## Backported Features